Radiation beaming in the quantum regime: Introduction

-We have implemented a Monte Carlo algorithm that samples the triple differential spectrum into a particle-tracking code, as an alternative to the standard method in which only the energy is sampled from the angularly integrated spectrum.
+We have implemented a Monte Carlo algorithm that samples the triple-differential spectrum into a particle-tracking code, as an alternative to the standard method in which only the energy is sampled from the angularly integrated spectrum.
 These discrete emission events occur stochastically along the particles' classical trajectories; between them, the dynamics are determined by the Lorentz force alone.
 The electron recoil on emission is fixed by the conservation of momentum.
-This `semiclassical' approach to QED is appropriate if the normalized amplitude of the field $a_0$ satisfies $a_0^3/\chi \gg 1$, such that the formation lengths of the photons are much smaller than the timescale of the external field~\cite{ritus.jslr.1985,dinu.prl.2016}.
+This `semiclassical' approach to QED is appropriate if the normalized amplitude of the field $a_0$ satisfies $a_0^3/\chi \gg 1$, such that the formation lengths of the photons are much smaller than the timescale of the external field~\cite{ritus.jslr.1985,dinu.prl.2016} and emission rates for a `locally constant' field can be employed.

+We first confirm this by comparing the results of simulations which include the radiation beaming, with exact QED in \cref{sec:Comparison}.
+We propose a conceptually simple way to estimate the magnitude of the error made by the `locally constant field' emission rate used in simulations.
+Then in \cref{sec:RadiationSpectrum,sec:ElectronDynamics} we predict the beaming's effect on the radiation spectrum and electron dynamics in experimentally relevant scenarios, where multiple photon emissions and the spatiotemporal structure of the focussing laser field are taken into account.